Mike Schank: Death

-In June 2022, Schank revealed in a Facebook post that he was diagnosed with cancer, writing: "I've been diagnosed with a rare type of cancer recently.
-It started in my esophagus and spread to my liver and lungs and a bunch of other places in my body.
-It's stage 4 and they can't cure it but they are going to try to get it under control with radiation and chemotherapy."
+In June 2022, Schank revealed in a Facebook post that he was diagnosed with cancer, writing:

 Jackie Bogenberger, a fellow member of the Milwaukee Alano Club, stated that he underwent both radiation and chemotherapy, and that, "One of the last things Mike said to me was, 'Hey Jackie, I feel really bad for children who have cancer.
 They should never have to.'"

-Schank died on October 13, at the age of 53.
+Schank died on October 13, at the age of 56.
 A friend of Schank's told the Milwaukee Record that he "passed away early this morning in his mother's arms."
 The news of his death was met with statements of tribute from a number of actors, filmmakers, and other admirers, including Borchardt, Mark Duplass, Patton Oswalt, Taika Waititi, Rainn Wilson, Elijah Wood, and Edgar Wright.

 A Celebration of Life event was held at the Milwaukee Alano Club in November 2022 in honor of Schank.
 Schank was active with the organization up until his death.